Alcohol in Nepal: Consumption

-According to statistics, about 115 kg of rice is used to brew alcohol by Newar family annually, 110 kg by Sherpas, 160 kg by Khumbu and Rolwalingis.
+According to statistics, about 115 kg of rice is used to brew alcohol by Newar families annually, 110 kg by Sherpas, 160 kg by Khumbu and Rolwalingis.
 Tamang uses 80 kg and 400 kg by Tharus.

 Industries

-Alcohol industry is one of the fastest-growing industry in Nepal.
-There are 36 alcohol producing industries in Nepal as of 2000.
-These industries produces alcohol with concentration of 20%, 34%, 40% and 42.8%.
-Similarly, beers are produced with a concentration of 5 to 7% alcohol.
-The total production capacity is about 42 M liters per year.
+The alcohol industry is one of the fastest-growing industries in Nepal.
+There are 36 distilleries in Nepal as of 2000.
+These factories produce alcoholic drinks with concentrations of 20% to 42.8%.
+Similarly, commercially-produced beers are brewed with a concentration of 5 to 7% alcohol.
+The total production capacity is about 42 megaliters per year.
 Besides, alcohol is also imported from Europe, America and Japan.

 Regulation

 Production and consumption of alcohol is controlled by the Madira Aain 2031.
-Licence is required to sell alcohol.
-However, it permits brewing and consumption for household purposes without a license.
+A licence is required to sell alcohol, but not for brewing and consumption for household purposes.

 In 2017, a regulation was passed to set minimum age of 21 for alcohol purchase, regulate time of alcohol sales, require licensing of alcohol outlets and impose a ban on all kinds of alcohol advertisements and promotions.
-It also includes pictorial warning signs in the label of alcohol.
+It also includes pictorial warning signs on the label of alcohol bottles.